USCGC Steadfast

-USCGC Steadfast (WMEC-623) is a United States Coast Guard medium endurance cutter and has served the United States for over 50 years.
+USCGC Steadfast (WMEC-623) was a United States Coast Guard medium endurance cutter in commission for 56 years.
 Commissioned in 1968, Steadfast was home ported in St. Petersburg, Florida for her first 24 years of service.
 In 1992, she was decommissioned for Major Maintenance Availability (MMA) to extend her service another 25 years.
-Following MMA in February 1994, Steadfast was re-commissioned and home ported in Astoria, Oregon.
+Following MMA in February 1994, Steadfast was re-commissioned and home ported in Astoria, Oregon until her decommissioning on February 1, 2024.